Aarhus University Seal

 Working while studying

 International students in Denmark have the right to work while they live here.
 Many students in Denmark hold a part-time job.
 If you are from India and a non-EU citizen, you may work in Denmark for up to 20 hours a week and full-time during June, July and August.
+However, this requires a work permit sticker in your passport.

 Working in Denmark